patrickpdude/word-testimony/content/posts/divorce-remarriage.md

 *Pharisees:* (We can get Jesus, hehehe!)
 Is it lawful for a man to divorce his wife for any reason?
 *Jesus:* Absolutely not.
 What God joined together, let not man separate.
 *Pharisees:* But Moses commanded it.
 *Jesus:* No, he didn't.
 Divorce was permitted in very limited circumstances because Israel is a sinful, rebellious people (in all ways, not just marriage).
 God's pattern is marriage for life.
 If you get divorced, you can't remarry without committing adultery.
+In any case, you can't pretend that your marriage (and your covenant vow) didn't happen.
-*Disciples:* If marriage is for life unconditionally it's better not to marry!
+*Disciples:* If marriage is for life unconditionally and the marriage vow is permanent it's better not to marry!
 There's no recourse or redo if sin messes it up!
 *Jesus:* Some are single because of birth defects.
-Some are single not of their own choice but because of other men (physical mutilation or divorce).
+Some are single not of their own choice but because of other men's sin (physical mutilation or divorce).
 Some are single for the kingdom of heaven's sake.
 My followers will accept the state that I place them in.

 ### The Discussion